 Original experimental or theoretical research in biology for students officially accepted in the Ph.D. program in biology, and leading to the preparation of a dissertation.
 Residence credit earned in this course becomes applicable upon satisfactory completion of all other requirements established for the Ph.D. in biology.

 Bio 899 Doctoral Dissertation (1)

-Required of all candidates completing the Ph.D. in biological sciences.
-Prerequisite: advancement to doctoral candidacy in biological sciences.
-Does not count towards the 60 credit requirement for graduation.
+Required of all candidates completing the Doctor of Philosophy degree in Biological Sciences.
+Prerequisite: Advancement to candidacy in Biological Sciences.
+Course grading is Load Only and does not count towards the 60 credit requirement for graduation.